aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 ### Sets as binary trees

 We can do better than the ordered-list representation by arranging the set elements in the form of a tree.
 Each node of the tree holds one element of the set, called the "entry" at that node, and a link to each of two other (possibly empty) nodes.
 The "left" link points to elements smaller than the one at the node, and the "right" link to elements greater than the one at the node.
 The same set may be represented by a tree in a number of different ways.
-The only thing we require fro a valid representation is that all elements in the left subtree be smaller than the node entry and that all elements in the right subtree be larger.
+The only thing we require for a valid representation is that all elements in the left subtree be smaller than the node entry and that all elements in the right subtree be larger.

 The advantage of the tree representation is this: Suppose we want to check whether a number $x$ is contained in a set.
 We begin by comparing $x$ with the entry in the top node.
 If $x$ is greater, we need only search the right subtree.
 Now, if the tree is "balanced," each of these subtrees will be about half the size of the original.
 Thus, in one step we have reduced the problem of searching a tree of size $n$ to searching a tree of size $n/2$.
 Since the size of the tree is halved at each step, we should expect that the number of steps needed to search a tree of size $n$ grows as $\Theta(logn)$.
 For large sets, this will be a significant speedup over the previous representations.